sauvc/rulebook/rulebook.md

 - Team will proceed to qualifying round.
 The bonus points for size and weight is applicable only if the team passes the qualifying round.
 - Top 15 qualified teams (according to fastest qualifying round times) will proceed to the final rounds of competition.
 - The final round will be held in the main arena.
-- The top five teams from the final round will be allowed to attempt the [bonus round](#bonus-round-oceanic-navigation).

 ### Practice Rounds